OWASP-Ottawa/chapter-guide/README.md

 ---

-This guide organized into several key pages to help you navigate and access relevant information about the OWASP Ottawa Chapter Events temporarily.
+This guide is organized into several key pages to help you navigate and access relevant information about the OWASP Ottawa Chapter events temporarily.

 ## 📑 Pages Overview